The Center at a Glance

 We are full service

-In vitro fertilization is recommended for couples who are unable to achieve a pregnancy through less-invasive treatment.
+In vitro fertilization is recommended for families who are unable to achieve a pregnancy through less-invasive treatment.
 Depending upon the case, specialized IVF procedures offered include micromanipulation of eggs, sperm or embryo(s) including assisted hatching and intracytoplasmic sperm injection (ICSI), microepididymal sperm aspiration (MESA), testicular sperm extraction (TESE), blastocyst culture, sperm banking and cryopreservation of excess embryos or eggs.
 Embryo biopsy and genetic testing is also offered.

 Washington University reproductive endocrinologists are specialists in the use of sonohysterography, hysteroscopy and laparoscopy to diagnose and treat infertility.